rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 arguments using debug formatting, which means the values being compared must implement the `PartialEq` and `Debug` traits.
 All of the primitive types and most of the standard library types implement these traits.
-For structs and enums that you define, you'll need to implement `PartialEq` in order to be able to assert that values of those types are equal or not equal.
-You'll need to implement `Debug` in order to be able to print out the values in the case that the assertion fails.
+For structs and enums that you define, you’ll need to implement `PartialEq` in order to be able to assert that values of those types are equal or not equal.
+You’ll need to implement `Debug` in order to be able to print out the values in the case that the assertion fails.
 Because both of these traits are derivable traits, as we mentioned in Chapter 5, this is usually as straightforward as adding the